gabesumner/external-objects/README.md

 ## Overview

 This project populates a Heroku Postgres database with demo data.
-You can then use Heroku Connect to share this data via a Heroku External Object to Salesforce using Salesforce Connect.
+You can then use Heroku Connect to share this data via Heroku External Objects to Salesforce using Salesforce Connect.

 ## Quick Setup